-SDHC anticipates HCV HAP unspent balance will be used to cover increased voucher cost due to utilization rate being greater than 100%; to cover program administration cost; to fund the acquisition, preservation, and renovation of affordable housing units in the City of San Diego.
+SDHC anticipates HCV HAP unspent balance will be used to cover increased voucher costs due to utilization rate being greater than 100%; to cover program administration cost; to fund the acquisition, preservation, and renovation of affordable housing units in the City of San Diego; and to fund local non-traditional including homelessness programs costs.

-Public Housing unspent fund balances are operating and replacement reserves related to SDHC regulatory agreement with the Dept. of Housing and Community Development, a public agency of the State of California.

-Unspent HAP funding should not include amounts recognized as Special Purpose Voucher reserves

-HUD's approval of the MTW Plan does not extend to a PHA's planned usage of unspent funds amount entered as an agency's operating reserve.
-Such recording is to ensure agencies are actively monitoring unspent funding levels and usage(s) to ensure successful outcomes as per the short- and long-term goals detailed in the Plan

-LOCAL ASSET MANAGEMENT PLAN

-Did the MTW PHA allocate costs within statute in the Plan Year?
-Yes Did the MTW PHA implement a local asset management plan (LAMP) in the Plan Year? Νο Did the MTW PHA provide a LAMP in the appendix? Νο

-If the MTW PHA has provided a LAMP in the appendix, please provide a brief update on implementation of the LAMP.
+Public Housing unspent fund balances are operating and replacement reser Housing and Community Development, a public agency of the State of Calif Unspent HAP funding should not include amounts recognized as Special Purpose Voi HUD's approval of the MTW Plan does not extend to a PHA's planned usage of unsp to ensure agencies are actively monitoring unspent funding levels and usage(s) to ensure fornia, for public housing project ucher reserves sent funds amount entered as an ag ts CA063000009 and CA063000010. ency's operating reserve.
+Such recording is LOCAL ASSET MAN AGEMENT PLAN Did the MTW PHA allocate costs within statute in the Plan Year?
+Yes Did the MTW PHA implement a local asset management plan (LAMP) in the Plan Year?
+No Did the MTW PHA provide a LAMP in the appendix?
+No If the MTW PHA has provided a LAMP in the appendix, please provide a brief update on implementation of the LAMP.
 Please provide any actual changes (which must be detailed in an approved Annual MTW Plan/Plan amendment) or state that the MTW PHA did not make any changes in the Plan Year.

-SDHC did not operate a Local Asset Management Plan during Fiscal Year 2023

-RENTAL ASSISTANCE DEMONSTRATION (RAD) PARTICIPATION

-DESCRIPTION OF RAD PARTICIPATION

-The MTW PHA shall provide a brief description of its participation in RAD.
-This description must include the proposed and/or planned number of units to be converted under RAD, under which component the conversion(s) will occur, and approximate timing of major milestones.
-The MTW PHA should also give the planned/actual submission dates of all RAD Significant Amendments.
-Dates of any approved RAD Significant Amendments should also be provided.

-Rental Assistance Demonstration (RAD) Participation Description:

-Has the MTW PHA submitted a RAD Significant Amendment in the appendix?
-A RAD Significant Amendment should only be included if it is a new or amended version that requires HUD approval.
+SDHC did not operate a Local Asset Mana - RENTAL ASSISTANCE DEMONSTRA ATION (RAD) PARTICIPA TION DESCRIPTION OF RAI PARTICIPATION The MTW PHA shall provide a brief description of its participation in RAD.
+This descript under RAD, under which component the conversion(s) will occur, and approximate t submission dates of all RAD Significant Amendments.
+Dates of any approved RAD Significant Amendments. timing of major milestones.
+The MT W PHA should also give the planned/actual Rental Assistance Demonstration (RAD) Participation Description: N/A Has the MTW PHA submitted a RAD Significant Amendment in the appendix Amendment should only be included if it is a new or amended version that re N/A